technologiesoutcomes/assignments/assignments7/README.md

 3. How does the AWS Application Load Balancer determine which are the healthy backend servers to route traffic to?

-4. The main configurable components of the AWS Application Load Balancers are;
+4. The main configurable components of the AWS Application Load Balancers are given below.
+Describe each of these and how they are related to one another.
-* Listener
+* Listeners
 * Target groups
 * Targets
 * Elastic Load Balancer nodes
 * Health Checks
-Describe each of these and how they are related to one another.

 5. Research these infrastructure components and why you might use each in your solutions architecture;
 * A Proxy Load Balancer